KTH-Nek5000/UQit/docs/source/UQit_core_/sampling.rst

 Sampling
 --------
 In :code:`UQit`, different types of samples can be taken from the parameter space.
-In the big picture, the parameter samples are divided into training and test.
+From one point of view, the parameter samples are divided into training and test.
-To construct a surrogate or perform a UQ forward problem, we need to take training samples from :math:`\Gamma` and then we map them to :math:`\mathbb{Q}`.
+To construct a surrogate or perform a UQ forward problem, we need to take training samples from a mapped or standardized space :math:`\Gamma` and then map them onto the parameter admissible space :math:`\mathbb{Q}`.
-In contrast the test samples which are, for instance, used to evalute the surrogates, are taken from :math:`\mathbb{Q}` and then are mapped to :math:`\Gamma`.
+In contrast, the test samples which are, for instance, used to evalute the constructed surrogates, are taken from :math:`\mathbb{Q}` and then are mapped onto :math:`\Gamma`.

 Available types of training samples:

  * :code:`GQ`: Gauss-Quadrature nodes

    can be used with distributions :code:`Unif`, :code:`Norm`
- * :code:`GLL`: Gauss-Lobatto-Lgendre nodes
+ * :code:`GLL`: Gauss-Lobatto-Legendre nodes
  * :code:`unifSpaced`: Uniformly-spaced samples
  * :code:`unifRand`: Uniformly distributed random samples
  * :code:`normRand`: Gaussian distributed random samples